chris-lovejoy/chris-lovejoy/README.md

 ### Hi! 👋 I’m Chris Lovejoy.

-I’m the co-founder of a health tech start-up (Chief Technology Officer) and [ExplainThisPaper.com](https://explainthispaper.com/) (Chief Scientific Officer).
+I’m the co-founder of a healthtech start-up (Chief Technology Officer) and [ExplainThisPaper.com](https://explainthispaper.com/) (Chief Scientific Officer).

 I’ve been a Data Scientist, Medical Doctor, Academic Researcher and worked at a fast-growing healthtech start-up ([Cera Care](https://ceracare.co.uk/)).
 I have a [YouTube Channel](https://www.youtube.com/c/ChrisLovejoy) and [wrote a book](https://amzn.to/2HFGoQY) about learning.